About this day

 Unlocking the secrets of Visual Attention in ADHD Eirini Mavritsaki, Brimingham City University

-One of the main characteristics of Attentional Deficit Hyperactivity Disorder (ADHD) is inattentiveness.
-Eirini will show how inattentiveness and the underlying brain processes are being investigated through research in visual attention.
+One of the main characteristics of Attentional Deficit Hyperactivity Disorder (ADHD) is visual inattentiveness.
+Eirini will show how this and the underlying brain processes are being investigated through research in visual attention.

 About Eirini Mavritsaki

-Eirini is a Senior Lecturer in Birmingham City University.
-Eirini is investigating attentional processes and the changes of these processes in Attentional Deficit Hyperactivity Disorder (ADHD).
-Her work has been awarded the Cognitive Psychology Prize by the BPS in 2012.
+Eirini is a Senior Lecturer at Birmingham City University, investigating attentional processes and the changes of these processes in Attentional Deficit Hyperactivity Disorder (ADHD).

 Deceiving the mind Matt Pritchard, Scientist and Magician